namiml/nami-xamarin/README.md

 Please feel free to contribute to the project by opening any new issues and creating pull requests with any proposed fixes!

-Any accepted PRs will receive one 6 month period free of our Pro plan per organization on the Nami Platform.
+Any accepted PRs will receive one 6 month period free of our Pro plan for one organization on the Nami Platform (limit one per organization).

 ---